-HIST 343.
+\\Alternate years, semester course, three hours.\\ - HIST 343.
 COUNTERFACTUAL HISTORY.
 A historiographical examination of counterfactual, or "what if", history from its uses by Herodotus to contemporary scholars.
 This course traces the history of counterfactuals as well as present debates surrounding the proper methodologies for integrating them into the historical discipline.
 The centerpiece of the course will be a solidly researched and methodologically sound counterfactual examination of the students' own design.

-HIST 346.
+- HIST 346.
 BYZANTIUM AND ISLAM.
 A thematic overview of the pre-modern Byzantine and Islamic worlds, from their common roots in the Mediterranean world of Late Antiquity to the establishment of the Islamic Empires and Kingdoms of the Near East, Asia, and Africa.
 The course traces the transformation, flourishing, and decline of Byzantium concurrently with the rise of Islam to world dominance.

-HIST 349.
+Alternate years, spring semester only, three hours. - HIST 349.
 AMERICAN RELIGIOUS HISTORY.
 An exploration of religion in America that focuses on the various individuals and religious groups, events, ideas, and organizations that have had the most significant impact on American life.